latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 # Coinbase Implementation

 This document provides a technical deep dive into the `run_coinbase()` function that orchestrates [TAO](../glossary.md#tao-τ) and alpha [emission](../glossary.md#emission) distribution across [subnets](../glossary.md#subnet).
-The coinbase mechanism serves as Bittensor's economic heartbeat, connecting [subnet validators](../glossary.md#validator), [subnet miners](../glossary.md#subnet-miner), and [stakers](../glossary.md#staking) through sophisticated emission distribution.
+The coinbase mechanism serves as Bittensor's economic heartbeat, connecting [subnet validators](../glossary.md#validator), [subnet miners](../glossary.md#subnet-miner), and [stakers](../glossary.md#staking) through emission distribution.

-For conceptual understanding of emission economics, see [Emissions](../emissions.md).
+For conceptual understanding of emission mechanisms, see [Emissions](../emissions.md).

-## Understanding the Coinbase Role

-The coinbase mechanism operates as Bittensor's economic engine, running every 12-second [block](../glossary.md#block) to ensure continuous value flow throughout the network.
-Unlike traditional blockchains where coinbase simply creates new tokens, Bittensor's coinbase intelligently distributes newly minted [TAO](../glossary.md#tao-τ) based on subnet performance and market dynamics.
+The coinbase mechanism orchestrates Bittensor's tokenomic engine, running every 12-second [block](../glossary.md#block) to ensure continuous flow of liquidity into the network.

 Every block, the coinbase mechanism performs three critical functions:

-1. **Liquidity Injection**: Adds fresh TAO and subnet-specific alpha tokens to automated market maker (AMM) pools, maintaining healthy token economics across all subnets
+1. **Liquidity Injection**: Adds TAO and subnet-specific alpha tokens to each subnet's liquidity pools.
-2. **Reward Accumulation**: Builds up pending [emissions](../glossary.md#emission) that will be distributed to [subnet miners](../glossary.md#subnet-miner) and [validators](../glossary.md#validator) during the next [tempo](../glossary.md#tempo)
+2. **Accumulation**: Builds up pending [emissions](../glossary.md#emission) (also known as "alpha outstanding") bound for distribution to [subnet miners](../glossary.md#subnet-miner) and [validators](../glossary.md#validator) during the next [epoch](../glossary.md#tempo).
-3. **Consensus Triggering**: Initiates [Yuma Consensus](../glossary.md#yuma-consensus) epochs every 360 blocks, where accumulated rewards flow to network participants based on demonstrated performance
+3. **Consensus Triggering**: Initiates each subnet's [Yuma Consensus](../glossary.md#yuma-consensus) epochs, the process that distributes emissions to participants within each subnet.
+Epochs are staggered to avoid overloading the blockchain with the computation involved.

-For broader conceptual understanding of emission economics, see [Emissions](../emissions.md).
+For broader conceptual understanding of emission mechanisms, see [Emissions](../emissions.md).

 ## Core Function: `run_coinbase()`